USS Robert H. Smith: Construction and career

 Robert H. Smith was laid down on 10 January 1944 by Bath Iron Works, Bath, Maine and launched on 25 May 1944; sponsored by Mrs. Robert Holmes Smith.
 The vessel was redesignated DM-23 on 19 July 1944; and commissioned on 4 August 1944.

 Following shakedown off Bermuda, the new destroyer minelayer transited the Panama Canal with a Pacific-bound convoy 28 November, arriving at San Pedro 9 December and Pearl Harbor 21 December.

 Iwo Jima

 On 27 January 1945, Robert H. Smith sailed as escort for a convoy of the 5th Amphibious Corps bound for Iwo Jima.
 During final amphibious rehearsals off Saipan, she rescued the crew of a downed B-29.
 She arrived off Iwo Jima early in the morning of D-day, 19 February 1945.
-For most of the next three weeks, she served on radar picket station 50 miles north of the island, controlling CAP and reporting radar contacts.
+For most of the next three weeks, she served on radar picket station 50 mi north of the island, controlling CAP and reporting radar contacts.
 She also bombarded Japanese shore positions and acted as a screening ship for the night retirement formations.